it-at-m/epitaph_ips/README.md

 tracker.calculatedPosition;
 tracker.filteredPosition;

-//Filter can be used independently from tracker; provide Coordinate instance for filter method filter.filter(...);
+//Filter can be used independently from tracker; provide Point instance for filter method filter.filter(...);

 //Calculator can be used independently from tracker; provide a list with at least 3 Beacon instances